krystianbeduch/tour-explorer/README.md

 </DatabaseConfig>
 ```
 6. Set up your Oracle database and enter the configuration details in the DBConfig.xml file.
-7. Compile the project in Release mode:
+7. Compile the project in Release mode.
 <!--
 ```sh
 dotnet publish -c Release -r win-x64 --self-contained